Deng16800/trait_environment_interaction/README.md

 All parameter estimates are presented in the link scale.

+## Model
-"model_code.R" is the file that run boral model
+"model_code.R" is the R file that run boral model

+It include two scales (20*20 m and 10*10 m)

+I used different periods of data (fs2, fs3, fs4 and fsall) to run the model

+Total have 8 model

+#Note that in 10*10 m scale I first cut the edge of plot because the package I used to generate aspect (environmental variable) data are not good enough, so If you have finer scale of environment data, you don't have to cut the edge of plot.